-III.
+II.
 What is the relationship between today's proposed action and EPA's proposed GHG SIP Call and GHG FIP?

 As noted above, by notice dated September 2, 2010, EPA proposed the GHG SIP Call.
-At the same time, EPA proposed a FIP to apply in any state that is unable to submit, by its deadline, a SIP revision to ensure that the state has authority to issue PSD permits to GHGemitting sources.
-As discussed in section IV of this proposed rulemaking, Kansas does not interpret its current PSD regulations as providing it with the authority to regulate GHG, and as such, Kansas is included on the list of areas for the proposed SIP call.
-Kansas's October 4, 2010, proposed SIP revision (the subject of this rulemaking) addresses this authority.
-EPA will not take final action on the GHG SIP Call for the state of Kansas if the state submits its final SIP revision to EPA prior to the final rulemaking for the GHG SIP Call.
+At the same time, EPA proposed a FIP to apply in any state that is unable to submit, by its deadline, a SIP revision to ensure that the state has authority to issue PSD permits to GHGemitting sources.7 As discussed in Section IV of this rulemaking, Virginia interprets its current PSD regulations as providing them with the authority to regulate GHG, and as such, Virginia is not included on the list of areas for the proposed SIP call.
+Additionally, Virginia would not be subject to the FIP to implement GHG for PSD applicability.
+Virginia's October 27, 2010, proposed SIP revision (the subject of this rulemaking) merely modifies Virginia's SIP to establish appropriate thresholds for determining which stationary sources and modification projects become subject to permitting requirements for GHG emissions under the PSD program of the CAA.